-- a) Records of all pupils with SEN are held, and updated, by the SENCO who works closely with class teachers, the SENTA, teaching assistants, pupils, parents and external agencies. - b) The SENCO is given non-contact time to carry out her duties. - c) The SENCO performs regular (at least twice-yearly) audit of pupils with SEN. - d) The SENCO liaises with all appropriate people connected to a pupil with SEN as the need arises and coordinates meetings where necessary.
+- a) Records of all pupils with SEN are held, and updated, by the SENCO and the SENTA who work closely with class teachers, teaching assistants, pupils, parents and external agencies. - b) The SENCO is given non-contact time to carry out her duties.

+- c) The SENCO performs regular (at least twice-yearly) audit of pupils with SEN. - d) The SENCO liaises with all appropriate people connected to a pupil with SEN as the need arises and coordinates meetings where necessary.
 All SEN pupils are given a pupil profile, which is shared with parents, containing SMART targets which are reviewed at the end of the term. - e) Teachers discuss children's needs and progress with parents during the autumn term and in the spring term parents' evening.
-The SENCO arranges review meetings during the summer term and invites the relevant professionals and their new year group class teacher. - f) The SENCO coordinates any referrals for external assessment.
+The Class Teacher, SENCO or SENTA arrange review meetings during the summer term and invite parents, any relevant professionals and their new year group class teacher. - f) The SENCO coordinates any referrals for external assessment.